PrismLibrary/Prism-Documentation/docs/plugins/popups.md

 ---
+sidebar_position: 4
 uid: Plugins.Popups
+title: Popups
+sidebar_label: Popups
 ---

+# Popups

-# Getting Started
+## Getting Started

-The `Prism.Plugin.Popups` package for Xamarin.Forms has been hugely popular, enabling developers to leverage `PopupPage` from the Rg.Plugins.Popup library.
-Following the introduction of the [IDialogService](xref:Dialogs.GettingStarted), the Popup Plugin was updated to transition `PopupPage` usage to dialogs.
-This change helps developers avoid strong dependencies on libraries like Rg.Plugins.Popup, as the `IDialogService` offers flexible implementation options should community packages become unmaintained.
+The `Prism.Plugin.Popups` package has been hugely popular, enabling developers to leverage popup dialogs in their applications.
+Following the introduction of the [IDialogService](xref:Dialogs.GettingStarted), the Popup Plugin was updated to transition popup usage to dialogs.
+This change helps developers avoid strong dependencies on third-party libraries, as the `IDialogService` offers flexible implementation options should community packages become unmaintained.

 For .NET MAUI developers, the Popup Plugin will no longer be publicly available on NuGet.org.
 Instead, it will be exclusively provided to those with a Commercial Plus license.
-This decision supports the project’s long-term sustainability, as maintaining and enhancing the plugin demands significant resources.
+This decision supports the project's long-term sustainability, as maintaining and enhancing the plugin demands significant resources.
 Restricting access to licensed users allows us to allocate these resources effectively, ensuring continued development and improved support for our customers.

-If you’re updating your Xamarin.Forms app—especially from older versions of the Popup Plugin where `INavigationService` was used to navigate to `PopupPage` instances—you’ll need to re-architect portions of your code to utilize the [IDialogService](xref:Dialogs.GettingStarted) instead.

 ---